Anton-UDT/Javascript-Angular/README.md

 			$scope.currImage = "images/galleries/BC/BCA1.jpg";
 		}
 ```
-On the project i was working on for which i developed this, we used this carousel on multiple pages so you dont need all of those **else if's** so you can easily shorten it down to:
+On the project I was working on in which this was developed, we used this carousel on multiple pages so you dont need all of those **else if's** so you can easily shorten it down to:

 ```javascript
 		// sets jsonFile for voyager